 There may be effects.
 We are evaluating the impact of ICD-10 on our contracting and clinical operations.
 The ICD-10 conversion is not intended to transform payment or reimbursement.
 However, it may result in reimbursement methods that more accurately reflect patient status and care.

 There is no industry standard for mapping.
 The Centers for Medicare & Medicaid Services (CMS) has provided General Equivalency Mappings (GEMs) as guidance for mapping between ICD-9 and ICD-10 codes.
 We are using GEMs as a clinical equivalence tool to remediate business rules between ICD-9 and ICD-10 codes.

-No. As of October 1, 2014, standard transactions must be submitted with ICD-10 codes.
-After that date, we will process claims submitted with ICD-9 codes only for dates of service (outpatient) or dates of discharge (inpatient) prior to October 1, 2014.
+No. As of the compliance date, standard transactions must be submitted with ICD-10 codes.
+After that date, we will process claims submitted with ICD-9 codes only for dates of service (outpatient) or dates of discharge (inpatient) prior to the compliance date.

-As of October 1, 2014, standard transactions must be submitted with ICD-10 codes.
-After that date, we will process claims submitted with ICD-9 codes only for dates of service (outpatient) or dates of discharge (inpatient) prior to October 1, 2014.
+As of the compliance date, standard transactions must be submitted with ICD-10 codes.
+After that date, we will process claims submitted with ICD-9 codes only for dates of service (outpatient) or dates of discharge (inpatient) prior to the compliance date.

 We will continue to follow communications from the regulatory authorities, and will adapt our approach as permitted.

 Yes.
 As of January 6, 2014, we are accepting the revised form.
 We will continue to accept and process paper claims submitted on the CMS HCFA 1500 paper claim form version 08/05.
-The revised HCFA 1500 paper claim form version 02/12 supports various coding requirements and prepares for the conversion to ICD-10 diagnosis coding effective October 1, 2014.
+The revised HCFA 1500 paper claim form version 02/12 supports various coding requirements and prepares for the conversion to ICD-10 diagnosis coding.